daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 ----------

+**The host cannot be admitted to the cluster's current Enhanced vMotion Compatibility mode**
 Why did I wrote the Westmere EVC level in bold in the introduction?
 When I added the host to the cluster I got an error preventing me to do so stating that the VMs running on this host might be using CPU instructions disabled by the EVC level on the target cluster.
 I forgot indeed this detail while planning my host move, no big deal though.